Spinall: 2019–2022: Beyoncé Presents: Making The Gift, and the Recording Academy

 In 2019, Beyoncé released an hour-long documentary special entitled Beyoncé Presents: Making The Gift.
 The television film was shot in Egypt, Nigeria, South Africa, and United States.
 The documentary aired on ABC, where DJ Spinall appeared and spoke about the album The Lion King: The Gift, the basis of the documentary.
 In 2019, he became the first Nigerian DJ to perform in the history of the Glastonbury Festival.

 In 2020, Spinall was among the 2,300 music executive inductees into The Recording Academy's class of 2020, alongside Bankulli, Lil Nas X, Gunna, Victoria Monét, Juls, among others for the 63rd Annual Grammy Awards.
 On 26 July 2020, Spinall spoke about The Grammy Award at This Sunday show with DJ Cuppy on Africa Now Radio via Apple Music.
 He was also among several celebrities such as D'banj, Praiz and Olisa to attend an exclusive party hosted by MTN for the data-bundled music service MusicTour.

 On 13 May 2022, Spinall released "Palazzo", featuring Asake, and co-written by Olamide.
 On 22 May 2022, it debuted at number 6 on the UK Afrobeats Singles chart, and reached number 4.
 On 23 May 2022, it debuted at number 2 on the Nigeria TurnTable Top 50 chart.
 On 25 May 2022, it debuted at number 6 on the Billboard U.S. Afrobeats Songs.
 On 11 July 2022, it debuted on the newly launched TurnTable Top 100, an expansion of the Top 50, at number 5.
 On 13 July 2022, following the initial launch of the Nigeria TurnTable Top Radio Songs chart, it debut at number 7, and number 4 at the Nigeria TurnTable Top Streaming Songs chart.

 In 2022, Spinall opened for Bruno Mars on tour in Australia and DJed for Jay-Z at his Oscars after party.
 He was also the closing act for the 2022 MTV Europe Music Awards.

 2023-present: Top Boy

 On 13 February 2023, Spinall shared the official art cover to his sixth studio album on his various social media.
 According to Bomi Anifowose from African Folder, Spinall's Top Boy borrows a rich collage of African sounds mingling with Western music elements such as synths and electronic chordophones, certifying the body of work as yet another successful sonic experiment.
 In 2023, he signed with Epic Records and released his new single "Loju" featuring Wizkid.
 He had previously collaborated with Wizkid on the singles "Nowo", "Opoju", and "Dis Love" (featuring Tiwa Savage).

 Spinall played numerous festivals in 2023, including Camp Flog Gnaw Carnival and Listen Out.
 He is also the first Afrobeats DJ to perform at Coachella, playing the festival in 2024.

+In 2025, Spinall announced and worked on his upcoming studio album 'EKO GROOVE', set to feature a mix of Lagos-inspired sounds and collaborations, as part of his expanding discography after his previously released album 'Top Boy'.